Error while fetching details, please try login again.

 2. The customer accepted or declined free interpretive services.

-4. If the customer preferred to use their own interpreter, include that staff explained the potential problems for ineffective communication related to the use of their own interpreter, and provided and completed the CR 6181.
+4. If the customer preferred to use their own interpreter, include that staff explained the potential problems of ineffective communication related to the use of their own interpreter, and provided and completed the CR 6181, Interpreter Services Statement and Confidentiality Agreement.

 The Language Interpretive Services Documentation Template (Attachment IV) is available in the Eligibility Hub – Consistency Tool – Civil Rights folder.